imagej/imagej.github.io/_pages/plugins/biovoxxel-toolbox.md

 All BioVoxxel Macros were developed by {% include person id='biovoxxel' %}

-The macros can be freely used, redistributed and changed according to the BSD-3 License.
+The toolbox can be freely used, redistributed and changed according to the BSD-3 License.

-For questions, comments and suggestions please contact: jan.brocher(at)biovoxxel.de
+For questions, comments and suggestions please contact: mailto:jan.brocher@biovoxxel.de

 There is NO WARRANTY of functionality for those macros.